 1983: War Games - WarGames (Hacking)

-A young man (David Lightman, played by Matthew Broderick) finds a computer leak in a military computer.
-And unknowingly it triggers a nuclear confrontation.
+A young man (David Lightman, played by Matthew Broderick) finds a flaw in a military computer.
+And he unknowingly triggers a nuclear clash.
 It was the nightmare of the time!
-Looking back then, David's IMSAI 8080 PC kit, complete with a 17-inch black and white monitor, was stunning.
+Looking back then, David's IMSAI 8080 PC kit, complete with 17-inch black-and-white monitor, was stunning.
 There was even a modem to connect with other computers.

 1990: Act of Force - Total Recall (GPS, body scanner, colonization of Mars)

 Hi-tech scanners driven by artificial intelligence?
-It is a contemporary theme.
-At airports, scanners can practically interpret what's on a person's body.
+It's a contemporary theme.
+At airports, scanners can basically interpret what is on a person's body.
 In Total Recall, the scanners forced Arnold Schwarzenegger into a fight!

-There have been films that have feared digital voice assistants, but Spike Jonze's took the concept to a new level.
-A romance between a man and someone like Samantha may not seem very out of place in the foreseeable future.
-Even Bluetooth earbuds with an integrated assistant had not yet arrived on the market.
-But they would arrive soon after.
+There have been films that have feared digital voice assistants, but Spike Jonze's film took the concept to a new level.
+A romance between a man and someone like Samantha might not seem too out of place in the near future.
+Even Bluetooth earbuds with a built-in assistant had not yet reached the market.
+But they would arrive shortly after.

 1999: The Matrix (Simulated Reality)

-The Wachowskis offered an alternate reality, suggesting that what we perceive is just an illusion, a virtual computer simulation that has taken over.
+The Wachowskis offered an alternative reality, suggesting that what we perceive is just an illusion, a virtual computer simulation that has taken over.
 A position that has become the subject of many studies over time.
-Is the reality we are experiencing true or is it an illusion?
-Whatever it is, let's just hope to keep up with it.
+Is the reality we are experiencing real or an illusion?
+Whatever it is, let's just hope we can keep up with it.

 2002: Minority Report (Gestural navigation and personalized announcements)